Vahe1994/AQLM/README.md

 **UNDER CONSTRUCTION** -- we have just opened the codebase and are still changing it every few hours.
-If you want a stable codebase, please return after Jan 13 23:59 CET
+If you need a more stable codebase, please return here after Jan 13 23:59 CET
 # AQLM
 Official Pytorch repository for [Extreme Compression of Large Language Models via Additive Quantization](https://arxiv.org/pdf/2401.06118.pdf)